Real $C$-, $G$-structures and sign-coherence of cluster algebras: Introduction

 Originally, $C$-, $G$-matrices are defined based on cluster variables.
 In this sense, we need to assume that the exchange matrix $B$ has integer components because they appear in exponents of cluster variables.
-On the other hand, we may give another equivalent definition by the recursion formulas.
+On the other hand, we can give another equivalent definition by the recursion formulas.
 (See Definition~\ref{def: C-, G-matrices}.)
-Based on this definition, we may naturally generalize the definition for the {\em real} entries. {\em The purpose of this paper is to generalize and study the structure and sign-coherence of $C$-matrices and $G$-matrices admitting real entries}.
-To distinguish between this generalized real case and the integer case, we refer the integer case to the ordinary cluster algebras or the ordinary cluster theory.
-Such generalization was slightly done for $B$-matrices.
-In \cite{BBH11}, they studied a special type of matrices of rank $3$ called cluster-cyclic.
-In \cite{FT23}, they classified the finite type of $B$-matrices, that is, the number of $B$-matrices obtained by applying mutations is finite.
-In \cite{DP24, DP25}, some special $C$-, $G$-matrices (related to noncrystallographic root systems) are constructed by using the folding method.
+Based on this definition, we can naturally generalize the definition for the {\em real} entries. {\em The purpose of this paper is to generalize and study the structure and sign-coherence of $C$-matrices and $G$-matrices admitting real entries}.
+To distinguish between this generalized real case and the integer case, we sometimes refer the integer case to the ordinary cluster algebra or the ordinary cluster theory.

-However, we do not work with all real skew-symmetrizable matrices.
-Instead, we often assume the sign-coherence of $C$-, $G$-matrices (see Definition~\ref{def: sign-coherence}), although this does not hold in general (see Example~\ref{ex: sign-incoherent}).
-Under this assumption, together with certain conjectures (Conjecture~\ref{conj: standard hypothesis} and Conjecture~\ref{conj: discreteness conjecture}), we may obtain enriched structures such as dualities and $G$-fan structures which have already appeared in the ordinary cluster algebras.
-In \cite{AC25}, we showed that all the cluster-cyclic exchange matrices of rank $3$ satisfy these conjectures including real entries.
-This suggests a significant classification problem of real matrices that satisfy these conditions.